se-passau/thor-avm/Thor/README.md

 ## Technical Basis

 Thor uses kernel density estimation (Section V) to scale an existing attribute-value distribution to any given variability model.
-That is, we adapat the number of values in the selected distribution file to meet the number of features and interactions of the new variability model.
+That is, we adapt the number of values in the selected distribution file to meet the number of features and interactions of the new variability model.

 A second key technique is a genetic algorithm (NSGA-II) that solves our multi-objective optimization for generating similar distributions for features, interactions, and system variants as the target (user-selected) ones.